CodySchrank/gSwitch/README.md

 **What is a dependent process vs a hungry process?**

 A dependent process is one that is currently using your discrete gpu.
 A hungry process is one that wants to use the discrete gpu but is not allowed because you have set _integrated only_.
 If you change to _dynamic switching_ or _discrete only_ any process that was hungry will become dependent.

+**How do I disable my discrete GPU?**

+The short answer: You can't, your macbook was designed to use both, but gSwitch can trick it into using the integrated one most of the time.
+However gSwitch cannot prevent your discrete gpu from being accessed by the operating system, and it will be accessed for a short period of time when a process requests the use of it.  gSwitch just switches back to the integrated one as fast as it can.

+The long answer:  Ok I lied you technically can but I DO NOT RECOMMEND IT.
+I know there were alot of problems with the 2012/2013 macbook pro models with GPU's that would start to artifact or even fail entirely and cause the computer to crash when used.
+The only time I would recommend disabling the discrete gpu is if you are affected by this.
+However, this procedure is not for the faint of heart and you can brick your computer if you do it wrong!
+There are also some downsides, like you will never be able to connect an external monitor and you will probably be stuck on an older operating system.
+Still want to do it?  ok.. but, I STILL DONT RECOMMEND THIS AND DONT BLAME ME IF YOU BREAK YOUR COMPUTER [https://apple.stackexchange.com/questions/166876/macbook-pro-how-to-disable-discrete-gpu-permanently-from-efi/285896#285896](https://apple.stackexchange.com/questions/166876/macbook-pro-how-to-disable-discrete-gpu-permanently-from-efi/285896#285896)

 ## Legacy